afzaliwp/hello-theme/readme.txt

 * New: Option to disable skip link
 * New: Option to disable page title
 * New: Option to unregister Hello style.css
-* New: Option to unregister Hello theme.css
+* New: Option to unregister MentorX Theme.css
 * Tweak: Update `Requires at least 6.0`
 * Tweak: Update `Tested up to 6.3`